 U.S. Small Business Administration (SBA) The SBA is offering small business owners in all U.S. States and territories the opportunity to apply for low-interest loans.
 Information on the Small Business Guidance and Resources can be found here.

 SBA Economic Injury Disaster Loan and Loan Advance – Administered directly by the SBA, small business owners can apply for an Economic Injury Loan advance up to $10,000.
 This loan is intended to provide relief to businesses experiencing temporary loss of revenue.
 The loan application can be found here.
 If your business is based in Louisiana and is interested in applying for reconsideration for the EIDL loan, meaning your loan was rejected or would like to request more money, please contact the Louisiana SBDC for technical assistance.

 Louisiana Economic Development (LED) LED has created a help desk that provides email and hotline support to Louisiana businesses impacted by COVID-19.
 Businesses can reach this help desk by emailing LEDbiz@la.gov or on the toll-free hotline (833)-457-0531.
 Additional resources provided by LED can be found here.

 GNOpivot Launched by GNO, Inc, GNOpivot is an initiative where businesses pivot their operations to make a product or provide a service that is in demand for the fight against the Coronavirus.
 A list of companies who have made this shift can be found here.
-Companies interested in getting involved can fill out this intake form.
+Companies interested in being listed as a vendor can sign up here.

 COVID-19 and Non-Profits Greater New Orleans Foundation, in partnership with CoronaVirusReady, created a free webinar series called “Nonprofit Essentials for Preparing for the COVID-19 Pandemic.”
 Resources and recordings can be found here.